pip-services/pip-services-docs/content/en/dart/commons/validate/object_comparator.md

 - **value1**: dynamic - first value to compare
 - **value2**: dynamic - second value to compare
-- **returns**: bool - true if the first value is greater than second and false otherwise.
+- **returns**: bool - true if the first value is greater than the second one and false otherwise.

 #### isLess
-Checks if first value is less than the second one.
+Checks if the first value is less than the second one.
 The operation can be performed over numbers or strings.

 > `static` bool isLess(dynamic value1, dynamic value2)

 - **value1**: dynamic - first value to compare
 - **value2**: dynamic - second value to compare
-- **returns**: bool - true if the first value is less than second and false otherwise.
+- **returns**: bool - true if the first value is less than the second one and false otherwise.

 #### match
 Checks if a string matches a regular expression